agforero/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+An emotion detector.
+Specifically, this early iteration of it just detects if you're happy, and lights up the thin adafruit LED from the last lab.
+I trained a model using TeachableMachines (I learned the hard way that I had to mirror the input images, since the Pi's webcam mirrors), and had it detect the following emotions:

+* Happy
+* Sad
+* Angry
+* Shocked
+* Neutral
+* Background

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:

 For example:

 1. When does it what it is supposed to do?

+When I make a happy face and it detects it, it (mostly) lights up the display correctly.

-1. When does it fail?
+2. When does it fail?

+A lot.
+For some reason, instead of normally reading "neutral" on my face, it prefers to read "shocked" constantly.
+I don't think I'm that exciting.

-1. When it fails, why does it fail?
+3. When it fails, why does it fail?

+It fails because it detects the wrong emotion.
+Sometimes I'm not making a happy face, and it doesn't correctly pick up on this; other times, I'm literally hurting from how much I'm beaming and it still won't light up the display.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+If the user is wearing different clothes, or even just generally looks different from me.
+If the input is somehow mirrored, like if they use a different webcam.
+If the user is standing a considerable distance away from the camera.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***

 1. Are they aware of the uncertainties in the system?

+They probably know that the model won't work 100% of the time.
+Hell, they probably know that it won't work even 50% of the time.
+It's very much a prototype.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a misclassification?

+It depends what this device is applied to.
+If this is a simple emotion tracker for when someone is playing a game or using a program, it may misrepresent how the user feels when using the program.
+This might not impact the user too severely, unless they care about tracking their emotions over time.
+More than that, it may impact the designer of the software being tested for: if the model says users are constantly shocked when using their app, it might raise some alarms.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+Simply add more training data, with more people, at a bunch of different angles.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+Not really.
+It just requires a bunch of data.

 ### Part D
 ### Characterize your own Observant system